 It’s tough but there are ways to beat the system.
 This is made possible by the very design of the Roulette wheel’s layout itself.
 By exploiting its design, players can give themselves an advantage by laying wagers that you are guaranteed to win.

 Firstly, you must understand that there are two different layouts, American and European.
 The first difference between the two is that the American wheel has two zero slots.
 Essentially, what this means is that it doubles the casino’s advantage, yet the pay-out odds remain the same.
 Alternatively, the European wheel has just the one zero slot.
 Also, the numbers are in a different order on each of the wheels, but both alternate the reds and the blacks and the odds and the evens.
-The numbers 1-18, considered to be low, and the numbers 19-36, which represent the high, also alternate, save for the small unavoidable occasions where, on a Euro wheel, both 5 and 10 are next door neighbours and in the American version where this occurs numerous times.
+The numbers 1-18, considered to be low, and the numbers 19-36, which represent the high, also alternate, save for the small unavoidable occasions where, on a Euro wheel, both 5 and 10 are next door neighbors and in the American version where this occurs numerous times.

 Famous betting strategies include the Martingale system which, although guarantees a return on investment, requires a significant bankroll in order to double your bet after every loss.
 We can all see the flaws in that one, right?
 You will even find online casinos advertising the fact that they accept Martingale which tells you everything you need to know.
 When dealing with RNG’s all betting strategies make the same basic mistake of assuming each number on the wheel has the same probability or chance of winning.
 Yet, the casino has a win expectation of 5.26% for American Roulette and 2.7% for a European machine so this cannot work overtime.
 Neither can be selecting many numbers, the casino still has an edge.
 While it will boost your chances of success, it will also take your cash when the inevitable happens and the ball drops elsewhere.